Top 10 Strangest Borders In The World Today

 Photo: Wikipedia

-The Poland–Ukraine border is the most often crossed eastern border of the EU.
+The Poland-Ukraine border is the EU's most frequently crossed eastern border.

-Most of the border traffic is generated by Ukrainian citizens.
-Petty trade and shopping tourism were and still are driving much of the traffic, with migration for labor purposes being another significant factor.
+The vast majority of border traffic is generated by Ukrainian citizens.
+Petty trade and shopping tourism were and continue to drive much of the traffic, with migration for labor purposes also playing a role.

-The border is heavily policed, as it is a major smuggling route into the EU, both for goods and for illegal immigration.
+The border is heavily patrolled because it is a major smuggling route into the EU for both goods and illegal immigrants.

-Approximately 8 million people live in the border area, roughly equally divided between Poland and Ukraine.
+The border area is home to approximately 8 million people, roughly equally divided between Poland and Ukraine.

 13. Dominican Republic–Haiti border